Tag: share

 Psalm 135; Daniel 6:1–28; 1 John 2:12–17

 If all things were equal, it should be very easy to tell people about Jesus, and what Jesus did for them even when they opposed God (Romans 5:6–8).
 However, in the Western world, and especially in the US/Canada region, it has become difficult for a myriad of reasons.
-While the of God may have a hand in it and did probably provide some nudges here and there, much of the loss of Jesus has to do with Jesus’ followers.
+While the enemy of God may have a hand in it and did probably provide some nudges here and there, much of the loss of Jesus has to do with Jesus’ followers.

-While there has been much talk about it is because the White Evangelical church was predominately (by appearances, at least) pro-Trump, it has more to do with the empty lives that Christians have been living.
+While there has been much talk about it is because the White Evangelical church was predominately (by appearances, at least) pro-Trump, it has more to do with the empty lives that Christians have been .
 This also isn’t strictly a white Evangelical issue, either.
 Our brothers and sisters in Christ in the “mainline” denominations have been experiencing decline, for they often watered down Christ for other goals (many of which were worthwhile).

 All of this sounds harsh, and it is.
 It hurts to read (and write) it.
 This also is nothing new.
 On the other hand, living in the power and grace of God doesn’t necessarily mean anything either, and that can get particularly depressing.

 Daniel, Hananiah, Mishael, and Azariah were undeniable witnesses of/to God.
-By their and of God lived out, their with God was known and acknowledged.
+By their faith and love of God lived out, their with God was known and acknowledged.
 In today’s story of Daniel, this was used against Daniel.

 What is troubling is not that people conspired against Daniel.
 It wasn’t that Darius was deceived by his advisors.
 It wasn’t even that Daniel was thrown into the den of lions.
 The most deeply troubling thing was that this faithful witness was not particularly effective.
 It wasn’t effective at all, really.